wagolemusa/wagolemusa.github.io/README.md

-# My-Diary
+# sendIT
-MyDiary is an online journal where users can pen down their thoughts and feelings.
+SendIT is a courier service that helps users deliver parcels to different destinations.
+SendIT  provides courier quotes based on weight categories.